What is Azure Active Directory or Azure AD?

-Azure Active Directory or Azure AD, as it is popularly know is is Microsoft’s multi-tenant, cloud-based directory, and identity management service.
+Azure Active Directory or Azure AD, as it is popularly known is Microsoft’s multi-tenant, cloud-based directory, and identity management service.
 Azure AD combines core directory services, application access management, and identity protection in a single solution, offering a standards-based platform that helps developers deliver access control to their apps, based on centralized policy and rules.

 Azure Active Directory (aka Azure AD) is a fully managed multi-tenant service from Microsoft that offers identity and access capabilities for applications running in Microsoft Azure and for applications running in an on-premises environment.
 (Read:- Azure Active Directory Domain Services – An Overview)

 Azure AD is not a replacement for Windows Server Active Directory.
 If you already have an on-premises directory, it can be extended to the cloud using the directory integration capabilities of Azure AD.
 In these scenarios, users and groups in the on-premises directory are synced to Azure AD using a tool such as Azure Active Directory Sync (AAD Sync).
 This has the benefit of users being able to authenticate against Windows Server Active Directory when accessing on-premises applications and resources, and authenticating against Azure AD when accessing cloud applications.
 The user can authenticate using the same credentials in both scenarios.

 Azure AD is the directory behind Microsoft Online Services subscriptions like Office 365, Dynamics CRM Online, Intune, etc. and is used to store user identities and other tenant properties.
 Just like the on-premises AD stores the information for Exchange, SharePoint, Lync and your custom LOB applications, Azure AD for instance stores the information for Exchange Online, SharePoint Online, Lync Online and any custom applications build in the Microsoft’s cloud (or in another cloud).

 Editions of Azure AD